Capital Gains Tax Residency Exemption for Foreigners in Mexico

 What If I Don’t Qualify for an Exemption?

-It’s better to be prepared and to work on getting the residency sooner as opposed to later as it could save you thousands of dollars.
-It’s highly recommended that you talk to a Mexican Tax Expert or Mexican Real Estate Attorney to help you understand your obligations and the tax laws associated with home ownership in Mexico.
-I’m not an expert in taxes so please do your due diligence and hire an expert for tax advice.
-If you are going to sell your property for sale it’s essential that you get a capital gains calculation before you list.
+It’s better to be prepared and to start working on getting residency or a tax strategy sooner as opposed to later as it could save you thousands of dollars.
+It’s highly recommended that you talk to a Tax expert in both your home country and a Mexico to help you understand your obligations and the tax laws.
+I’m not an expert in taxes so please do your due diligence and hire an expert or experts for tax advice.
+Also, remember that laws and rules can change so you need to work with a professional tax expert.
+If you plan on selling your property in Mexico, it’s recommended that you get a capital gains calculation or residency before you list to minimize stress and unpleasant surprises.